BNP Paribas Arbitrage SA Buys 422,568 Shares of VICI Properties Inc. (NYSE:VICI)

 Analyst Upgrades and Downgrades

 A number of equities analysts recently commented on VICI shares.
+JPMorgan Chase & Co. lifted their price target on VICI Properties from $35.00 to $36.00 and gave the stock an “overweight” rating in a report on Monday, October 24th.
+Raymond James reduced their price target on VICI Properties from $38.00 to $36.00 and set a “strong-buy” rating for the company in a report on Tuesday, October 4th.
 Citigroup lifted their price target on VICI Properties to $39.00 in a report on Monday, August 22nd.
-JMP Securities started coverage on VICI Properties in a report on Wednesday, August 24th.
-They set an “outperform” rating and a $38.00 price target for the company.
-LADENBURG THALM/SH SH reduced their price target on VICI Properties from $36.00 to $34.50 in a report on Wednesday, October 12th.
-Raymond James reduced their price target on VICI Properties from $38.00 to $36.00 and set a “strong-buy” rating for the company in a report on Tuesday, October 4th.
-Finally, JPMorgan Chase & Co. lifted their price target on VICI Properties from $35.00 to $36.00 and gave the stock an “overweight” rating in a report on Monday, October 24th.
+JMP Securities initiated coverage on VICI Properties in a report on Wednesday, August 24th.
+They set an “outperform” rating and a $38.00 price objective for the company.
+Finally, LADENBURG THALM/SH SH reduced their price objective on VICI Properties from $36.00 to $34.50 in a report on Wednesday, October 12th.
 One equities research analyst has rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company.
 According to MarketBeat.com, VICI Properties has a consensus rating of “Buy” and an average price target of $36.65.

 VICI Properties Company Profile